Natural Carpet Tiles

 Carpet tiles are pre-cut squares or rectangles of carpet that are attached to a backing.
 They are also referred to as tiled carpet, modular carpet or modular flooring.
 Instead of being sold off the roll, as in broadloom carpeting, carpet tiles have a rigid backing that increases the strength and stability of the weave and prevents buckling or curling.
-Our curated collection includes natural fiber tiles like Sisal Tiles and synthetic tiles that are ready for residential or commercial settings.
+Our curated collection includes natural fiber tiles like Sisal Tiles, contract grade Interlife goat wool tiles and synthetic tiles that are ready for residential or commercial settings.

 What are the benefits of carpet tiles?

 A cost-effective way to cover floors, carpet tiles are versatile, easy to install and can provide an instant update to any space.
 The modular aspect means that you can create any shape rug or pattern, even to fit oddly shaped spaces.
 Tiles are lightweight in comparison to a roll of carpet and you only buy what you need—no excess scraps of carpet to deal with.
 And if a tile becomes stained or damaged, you can easily swap it out for a new tile instead of buying a whole new rug.

 Both natural fiber and synthetic tiles help absorb and dampen sound, making interior spaces less echoey and the sound of walking more quiet.
 Additionally, we have sourced products that you can feel good about bringing into your space.
 Natural fibers like sisal and coir are environmentally friendly and won't off-gas.
 Our commercial carpet tiles like Motor City Tiles and Westlake Tiles carry Green Label Plus certification.